amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 Each argument S-expression like `(3 17)` is _implicitly an
 E-expression_ invoking the `point` macro.
 The argument mirrors the shape of the inner macro, without repeating its name.
-Further, expansion of the implied ``point``s happens automatically, so the overall behavior is just like the preceding struct-based variant and the `points` parameter produces a stream of structs.
+Further, expansion of the implied ``point``s happens automatically, so the overall behavior is just like the preceding variant and the `points` parameter produces a stream of structs.

 The binary encoding of macro-shaped parameters are similarly tagless, eliding any opcodes